 Return to Play Therapy is a multi-professional clinic that focuses on function and movement and is partnered with Victory Strength and Boxing.
 Together we get you moving by correcting muscle patterning, mobilizing joints, releasing muscles and fascia.

 Return to Play has decades of experience applying their excellent manual skills to treat the young to the young at heart and anyone in between for their acute injuries like sprains and strains to chronic pain like in your back or neck.
 We use different modalities like Swedish Massage, Cupping, Soft Tissue Release, Ultrasound, IFC, EMS, etc.

 We also treat concussions using craniosacral therapy although craniosacral therapy is not limited to just concussions.
 It can be applied to many different issues and is a means of releasing deep fascial restriction.
 Did you know that sometimes chronic pain can be caused by unhappy organs?
 That can be addressed by visceral manipulation.
 This treatment approach along with CST is very gentle but don’t underestimate the impact that those subtle changes make in the body.
 Freeing restriction opens you up to movement.
 That local release can have a global impact.

 “Health is wealth.”
 The cost of inaction is wasting time in pain and not doing what you want.
 Let Return to Play Therapy help kick start your journey towards a more pain-free life of activity and enjoyment.
 Let us help take you from restriction to freedom.
 Let us help you return to play.

-Christina is a proud mother of four kids so understands the demands and stress of life and the importance of finding whole body balance and good health.
+Christina is a proud mother of 4 and understands the demands and stress of life and the importance of finding whole body balance and good health.
 She enjoys the outdoors by taking long walks and gardening.
 She also tries to stay active in the community by volunteering her time with her children’s school and sports teams.

 Kathleen De Jesus-Gauthier